Man, 26, charged with murder, sex assault of UIC student Ruth George, police say

 "The traumatic loss of life of one of our community members is very difficult to comprehend and surely invokes a range of emotions for all of us," Chancellor Michael Amiridis said.
 "The safety and well-being of everyone at UIC is our foremost concern.
 I encourage you to continue to take advantage of the prevention tools and resources available on campus and to remain vigilant while you are both on and off campus."

-Yellow ribbons are hung around campus in memory of George, who was nicknamed "Baby Color."
+Yellow ribbons were hung around campus in memory of George, who was nicknamed "Baby Color."
+She was honored by a vigil Monday night.

-"The ribbon is, the color, is her favorite color,' said Cynthia Martinez, UIC student.
-"They just asked if we could tie them somewhere on campus, in her memory."
+"It's very shocking because I don't really hear things that often happening at this campus, but like I said, this is Chicago," said Myles Turner, UIC student.

 Her former gymnastics team coach said in a statement to ABC7 that Ruth George was a "sweet girl" with the "brightest smile" who will be dearly missed.